CFA Level III Essay Strategy for 2026

 Topic Coverage for the Morning Session

-Level III essay items can come from any topic area, but historically certain topics show up more often in the morning session because they lend themselves to constructed-response format.
-The exam doesn't tell you which topics you'll see, so prepare for all of them, but allocate practice time roughly to historical frequency:
+Level III essay items can come from any topic area, but historically certain topics show up more often in the morning session because they suit the constructed-response format.
+The exam won't tell you which topics you will see, so prepare for all of them, but allocate practice time roughly to historical frequency:

 • Behavioral finance and individual / institutional IPS construction: the morning session almost always includes one extended IPS-construction or IPS-critique item.
 Drill the format until you can produce a return objective, risk objective, and constraints in standard CFA Institute structure without thinking.